Don Sandman: After the war

-Sandman resumed after the war in good form, taking 17 wickets at 20.64 in 1919-20, and 28 wickets at 23.50 in 1920-21.
+Sandman resumed his cricket career after the war in good form, taking 17 first-class wickets at 20.64 in the 1919-20 season, and 28 wickets at 23.50 in 1920-21.
 He took his best figures of 7 for 30 against Otago in 1920-21, and played in both of New Zealand's matches against the touring Australians.
 They were his last games for New Zealand.
 He was the first bowler to take 50 wickets for New Zealand.
 He continued to play for Canterbury until 1926-27, captaining the team in 1925-26.

 He was also a rugby player, who played half-back in the New Zealand Army team which toured South Africa in 1919 and also played for South Island in 1921.
 He also "excelled at billiards, hockey, badminton, boxing, lawn tennis, bowls and rifle shooting".

 In January 1937 Sandman was travelling on a train between Greymouth and Hokitika when it crashed, killing one passenger, injuring many others, and trapping many inside the wrecked carriages.
 Despite receiving a spinal injury himself, Sandman helped rescue 17 injured passengers from the wreckage.

+Sandman and his wife Jessie had a daughter and a son.
+He died in Christchurch on 29 January 1973, aged 83.